geoserver/geoserver/doc/en/user/source/community/remote-wps/running_example.rst

 A Remote "Gdal Contour" Process Binding Example
 ===============================================

-Before continue reading this section, please be sure to have fully undesrtood and succesfully completed all the passages at sections:
+Before continue reading this section, please be sure to have fully understood and successfully completed all the passages at sections:

 - :ref:`extensions_wps_remote_install_geoserver`
 - :ref:`extensions_wps_remote_install_xmpp`